 Ok, this one isn’t exactly a requirement but a common-sense approach to eating is suggested.

-A common-sense approach to eating doesn’t mean that you have to give up your favorite foods, eliminate carbs, or start a difficult and unsustainable diet.
+Eating good food doesn’t mean that you have to give up your favorite treats, eliminate carbs, or start a difficult and unsustainable diet.

 My favorite thing to do is to add good, nourishing food before starting to eliminate the less healthy products.
 If you fill up on healthy food you won’t have as much room for unhealthy choices and your tastes will change so you will crave healthy foods while slowly cutting down on processed, nutrient-void products.